mat1/building-microservices/exercises/4-get-real-movies.md

 # Get Real Movies

-In this exercise, you will learn how to integrate other REST services with Feign.
+In this exercise, you will learn how to integrate external REST services with Feign.
 You can find more details about Feign [here](https://github.com/OpenFeign/feign).

 ### Add Feign